seun-beta/OOP/README.md

 # OOP-Python-
-A repository on various OOP application in Python
+A repository on various OOP applications in Python